raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

 1. Create tickets for:
    - Introducing `ParsingService` and refactoring the Celery task to use it
-   - Refactoring reparse orchestration to depend on `ParsingService`
+   - Adding `ReparseService` and refactoring reparse orchestration to depend on it (while delegating per-file parsing to `ParsingService`)
    - Adding tests and observability around the unified parsing pipeline
 2. Implement Phase 2 first (service extraction) with strict “no behavior change” to build confidence.
 3. Once stable in staging, implement the reparse refactor and validate on a controlled subset of files.